California Pacific International Exposition half dollar: Preparation and design

 Aitken's obverse shows elements of the California State Seal with a seated depiction of Minerva.
 She wears a helmet and holds a staff with her right hand, her left rests on a shield with EUREKA on it.
 On the shield is an aegis, with the head of Medusa affixed; between goddess and shield is a cornucopia overflowing with produce, symbolic of California's vast resources.
 A grizzly bear is to the left of Minerva.
 Behind them, in the distance, is a sailing ship and gold miner, with the hills of the Sierra Madre as background.
 The name of the issuing country and the denomination surround the central design, with LIBERTY under Minerva.
-The reverse shows two buildings constructed for the Exposition, and part of the California State Buildings at the fair, the California Tower and Chapel of St. Francis (today the San Diego Museum of Man).
+The reverse shows two buildings constructed for the Exposition, and part of the California State Buildings at the fair, the California Tower and Chapel of St. Francis (today the Museum of Us).
 The outline which surrounds the buildings is said to suggest Spanish Mission architecture but Anthony Swiatek and Walter Breen, in their book on commemorative coins, identify it as a tressure, found on a some medieval gold coins.
 The name of the exposition surrounds the design, with the date, IN GOD WE TRUST (under which the mint mark is found) and SAN DIEGO among the buildings.

 Numismatic author Don Taxay called the half dollar "a very distinguished coin artistically", and said of its reverse, "I cannot think of another architectural motif that has been treated so successfully on a United States coin."
 Art historian Cornelius Vermeule liked the California Pacific half dollar, deeming the Minerva "one of the most powerful uses of the facing figure in American numismatic art".
 He deemed Aitken's design influenced by the pediments and other works he had sculpted during the 1920s and 1930s, including the pediment for the United States Supreme Court Building.
 He felt the depiction of the buildings on the reverse was "good enough for what it pretends to show", and noted that the monogrammatic style of the artist's initials was imitated by Gilroy Roberts when signing his obverse of the Kennedy half dollar (1964).
 Vermeule noted that the lettering "confirms the strength and balance of the total visual experience".